bigbear2017/jpserver/README.md

 ### Some common packages to Implement
 1. hadoop utils to read data
-2. zoo keeper to use
+2. zoo keeper to use [finished]
+3.